-Students enrolling in the International Business program will become business fluent in a new, global business language and culture.
-Global business languages include English, French, German, Spanish or another university-approved language.
+Students enrolling in the International Business program will develop a thorough understanding of the multi-faceted global business world today.
+They will be provided with opportunities to see the broad picture, plan efficiently, and if necessary, revise these plans flexibly as new demands arise.
+They have the opportunity to become proactive and competent professionals, fluent in a new global business language and culture.
+Global business languages include English, French, German, and Spanish or another university-approved language.
 This language requirement pertains to all international business students, regardless of their current language expertise.